haskell/hie-bios/README.md

 where `HIE_BIOS_OUTPUT` is some chosen output file and `HIE_BIOS_ARG` contains the file parameter.

-The `hie.yaml` configuration looks like:
+The `hie.yaml` configuration looks like this:

 ```yaml
 cradle: